machal/cssmine-content/content/css3-border-radius.md

 Therefore, I strongly recommend a zero fallback strategy.
 As a result, users with older browsers simply will not see rounded corners.
-And what the eye doesn't see, the heart doesn't grieve over.
+And what the eye doesn’t see, the heart doesn’t grieve over.

 If the background color bleeds outside of a rounded corner in some browsers, just add `background-clip: padding-box`.
 See